Information for victims

 The Court's Structure

 The Court is composed of four organs: (i) the Presidency; (ii) Chambers (Appeals Division, Trial Division, Pre-Trial Division); (iii) the Office of the Prosecutor; and (iv) the Registry.
 The Office of the Prosecutor acts independently as a separate organ.
-The Registry is composed of many sections, including the Victims Participation and Reparation Section, the Office of Public Counsel for victims and the Victims and Witnesses Unit.
+The Registry is composed of many sections, including the Victims Participation and Reparation Section, the Office of Public Counsel for Victims and the Victims and Witnesses Unit.

 The Court's Jurisdiction